Yousef-Mureb/Oud-Music-Generation/README.md

 # Oud-Music-Generation
 This project implements a Generative Adversarial Network (GAN) to generate Oud music.

-The data used to train our model was gathered from a series of youtube videos that contain Oud music. the videos are sampled over 3 second periods to create multiple samples to be fed into our network.
+The data used to train our model was gathered from a series of YouTube videos that contain Oud music.
+The videos are sampled over 3-second periods to create multiple samples to be fed into our network.

 some main points gathered from the project: